mrippey/Python100Days/README.md

-# PyBites 100 Days of Code (Days 1 - 3) Self Project
+# PyBites 100 Days of Code Self Projects/Scripts

-Script to mimic a pomodoro timer and also display timestamps
+This repo will only include the projects at the end of the modules, and not any of lecture notes or examples.